linsamtw/RabbitmqCelery/README.md

     apt-get install rabbitmq-server
     sudo rabbitmq-plugins enable rabbitmq_management# web running

-then we can connect on web
-http://IP:15672/  or http://localhost:15672/
+then we can connect rabbitmq on http://IP:15672/  or http://localhost:15672/

 if ERROR: node with name "rabbit" already running on "localhost"